jeroenverhulst11/eid-test-ca/README.md

 Alternatively, use the webinterface for this.

+# Notes

-NOTE: suspend/resume still TODO.
-Will be implemented ASAP.
+- Suspend/reinstate is still TODO.
+Will be implemented ASAP, once some details have been clarified.
+- Docker does not by default clean out containers.
+It may from time to time be necessary to run `docker ps -a` to get a list of older containers, and `docker rm *id*`to clean them up.

 ## About